 Living Walls Atlanta

 Spend a warm day this spring or summer floating down Atlanta’s legendary Chattahoochee River.
 You can rent a canoe, kayak, raft or stand-up paddleboard to enjoy your float, but no matter which ride you choose, you’ll get to experience the scenic greenery that runs straight through the middle of Atlanta.
-Note: If you don’t bring your own equipment, the rental fee is $1 per person.
+Note: If you don’t bring your own equipment, there is a small rental fee.